jackdgerrard/TypeScript-refresher-notes/readme.md

 typing is about how you declare you're variables.

-VS code and Codium have great features for linting, code completion, refactoring
+VS code and Codium have great features for linting, code completion(intellisense), refactoring,

 new features for cleaner and consise code compatible with more browsers and run times